omeresas/chimney-fire-app/README.md

 ## Structure of the Excel Files Used for Model Refitting

+**Example Excel Files**: Please refer to the [excel](./backend/src/r/r-data/excel/) directory for the existing Excel files used calculate the current model parameters.

 Before explaining how to update the prediction model, it is necessary to understand the structure of the data digested by the model.
 These are **the four Excel files** that are read by the application, therefore it is necessary to use **the same exact names with correct capitalization** for the Excel files, the columns in the Excel files and the possible values in the columns.
 The Excel files are as follows:

 1. **kro.xlsx**: Contains the building data.
 The necessary columns are: